R1-A7-D

 Battery Life

-With a battery life of Approx. 1.5 hours (battery-powered, reported), the R1-A7-D can operate for sustained periods before requiring a recharge.
+With a battery life of Approx. 1.5 hours (battery-powered; external power also supported), the R1-A7-D can operate for sustained periods before requiring a recharge.
 Battery life is measured under typical operating conditions and may vary based on workload intensity and environmental factors.

 Payload Capacity

-~2 kg maximum arm payload; varies by arm posture
+2-4 kg maximum arm payload; varies greatly by arm extension posture

-A payload capacity of ~2 kg maximum arm payload; varies by arm posture determines what the robot can carry or manipulate.
+A payload capacity of 2-4 kg maximum arm payload; varies greatly by arm extension posture determines what the robot can carry or manipulate.
 This is a critical spec for manipulation tasks, determining what objects the robot can lift, carry, and work with.

-The R1-A7-D uses 8-core body/head compute with optional NVIDIA Jetson Orin module reported at 40–100 TOPS for higher-compute configurations as its intelligence backbone.
+The R1-A7-D uses 8-core body processor plus 8-core head processor with 10 TOPS head-module compute; optional NVIDIA Jetson Orin 40–100 TOPS module as its intelligence backbone.
 This AI platform powers the robot's decision-making, perception processing, and autonomous behavior.
 The sophistication of the AI stack directly impacts how well the robot handles unexpected situations and adapts to new environments.

 R1-A7-D Sensor Suite